DeepX-inc/machina/CONTRIBUTING.md

 # Coding style

 We use PEP8.
 Test script checks whether all scripts are passing PEP8 or not.
 You should apply `autopep8 -i edited_script` before committing.

+When we name variable which means number of hoge, we use `num_hoge`.